-The term 'Operating Cash Flow (OCF)' is included in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Operating Cash Flow (OCF)' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Operating Cash Flow is also known by its abbreviated acronym OCF.
 It refers to a metric for the quantity of cash which a corporation or company’s typical daily business operations produce.
 As such, it provides a good insight into a firm’s ability to generate enough cash flow in order to either grow or at the very least maintain its existing operations.
 It might also prove that a going concern requires outside financing in order to fund its expansion plans.